craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 1.2 =
+* New: Pagination for Registrations tab, "Overview" page.
+Now you can view events 20 at a time with option to paginate through using navigation buttons at the bottom of the page.
+* New: Labels for First, Last, Email, and Phone input fields are now translatable on the "Form" tab and are applied wherever relevant.
+* New: Custom date formatting added for emails messaging on the "Email" tab.
+* New: Custom notification messages now supported on the "Email" tab.
+Click the checkbox to reveal the message area.
+* Tweak: Upcoming events now displayed first on Registrations tab, "Overview" page.
+* Fix: Fixed PHP warning when creating a new event

 = 1.1.1 =
-* Fix: Fixed "Message if no registrations yet" setting to reflect changes to the setting in the admin area
+* Fix: Fixed "Message if no registrations yet" setting to reflect changes to the setting in the admin area.

 = 1.1 =
 * New: Added support for a phone number input field.
-This can be added to the form and data can be used everywhere else user data is normally available
+This can be added to the form and data can be used everywhere else user data is normally available.
 * New: Added the ability to customize how phone numbers are validated.
-Enter accepted number of digits for your needs on the "Form" tab "Phone" input options
+Enter accepted number of digits for your needs on the "Form" tab "Phone" input options.
 * New: Added the ability to disable registrations for specific events.
 This can be done either on the "Edit Event" page or on the "Registrations" tab "Overview" page.
 * New: Added the ability to set a deadline for registrations.
 This can be configured on the "Form" tab.
 * New: Several more fields including the ical download url and venue address information can be added to confirmation email.